Georgia Historical Society: Vincent J. Dooley Distinguished Fellows Program

 Dooley Distinguished Teaching Fellows are national leaders in the field of history as both writers and educators whose research has enhanced or changed the way the public understands the past.
 In addition to their outstanding scholarship, Dooley Distinguished Teaching Fellows have served the Georgia Historical Society as faculty in teacher training seminars, as lecturers, as consultants, or in a similar capacity, advancing the mission of the institution.
 Being designated as a Dooley Distinguished Fellow recognizes and formalizes the relationship forged through this service.

 David W. Blight of Yale University, author of Frederick Douglass: Prophet of Freedom (Simon & Schuster) was inducted as the inaugural Dooley Distinguished Teaching Fellow in 2018.

 Rick Atkinson, Pulitzer Prize-winning author and journalist, was inducted in 2019.
 Pulitzer Prize-winning author and historian Annette Gordon-Reed was inducted in 2022.
+Award-winning journalist and historian Steve Oney was inducted in 2024.
+Pulitzer Prize-winning author and historian Alan Taylor was inducted in 2026.